SMARTHON/smarthon-docs-zh_TW/docs/Sensors_and_actuators/DHT11.md

 ## FAQ

-Q:Why the mirco:bit program crashed after I use the DHT11 function in PXT?<BR>
-A: The Sampling rate of the DHT11 hardware is 1Hz, means <B>each time of reading should wait for at least 1 second</B>, and according to official datasheet, 2 second is better, otherwise the data stream between the DHT11 and micro:bit will be corrupted. <BR>Also, the function in the PXT using polling method to get the data, so the corrupted data stream may lead to undetermined state, it may crash the micro:bit program.<P>

-Q: Why the DHT11 have delay?<BR>
+Q: Why the termperature and humidity reaction on DHT11 have delay?<BR>
-A: The DHT11 required some time to make the reaction, form the official datasheet, the minimum response time of the Temperature and Humidity is 10 second and 6 second respectively.<P>
+A: The DHT11 sensor required some time to reach the accuracy value, form the official datasheet, the minimum response time of the Temperature and Humidity is 10 second and 6 second respectively.<P>

 ## Datasheet